City overview

 /100

-Community Services is the biggest growth area at 9.7%.
+Community Services is the biggest growth area, up 9.7% from the prior year.

 Public Burden